-Just remember, this could take a minute or so - don't expect it to be instant.
+This could take a minute or two – don’t expect it to be instant.

-NOTE: Any quick-lite charcoal may give off a faint scent during the lighting process, which will dissipate once the charcoal is completely alight.
-If you're not a fan of this scent, just light your charcoal outside and carefully bring it indoors once it's alight.
+NOTE: Any quick-lite charcoal may give off a faint scent during the lighting process, which should dissipate once the charcoal is completely alight.

 3. CONTINUE LIGHTING THE EDGES

-Once you're sure the first edge has got a good start, move the flame to the opposite side and do the same.
-You may see some sparks dancing over the surface of the tablet - this is an incorporated accelerant that helps it to properly ignite.
+Once the first edge has a good start, move the flame to the opposite side and do the same.
+You may see some sparks dancing over the surface of the tablet – this is an incorporated accelerant that helps it to ignite.

 You’ll notice in this image, the edges on the left hand side of the tablet have already turned grey – they were the first edges we began with.

-In damp conditions or if the tablet isn't fresh you may need to repeat a couple of times before you're sure it's managing on its own - if an edge goes out (doesn't glow when you blow on it), reapply the flame until it becomes fully alight - glowing red when you blow, and continuing to spread to the area surrounding it.
+In damp conditions or if the tablet isn’t fresh you may need to repeat a couple of times – if an edge goes out (doesn’t glow when you blow on it), reapply the flame until it becomes fully alight and continues to spread to the area surrounding it.

 4. THE EDGES ARE NOW ALIGHT

 Your lit edges should now be spreading on their own.
-Work your way around any unlit edges until the entire outside radius of the tablet is alight.
-It will turn a grey ashen colour as it begins to burn, and when you blow on it the entire edge should now be glowing red, with the burning area continuing to expand down the sides and into the centre of the tablet.
+Work your way around any unlit edges until the entire outer radius is alight.
+It will turn a grey ashen colour as it begins to burn, and when you blow on it the entire edge should glow red, with the burning area continuing to expand down the sides and into the centre of the tablet.

-You can stop applying the flame once you're happy that the heat is spreading on its own and there are no areas that have gone out.
-Continuing to gently blow will speed up the process for it to be ready for you to add your incense.
+You can stop applying the flame once the heat is spreading on its own and there are no areas that have gone out.
+Continuing to gently blow will speed up the process – do not add your resin yet.

 IMPORTANT: IF YOU HAVE TROUBLE KEEPING YOUR CHARCOAL ALIGHT

-The biggest thing that people have problems with is in thinking that the charcoal is alight because it has started sparking, This is usually NOT the case, it just means it has started to light.
-You will have much better success if you follow Steps #3 - 4 and CONTINUE lighting around the whole circumference of the tablet while it continues to light - otherwise it may go out again.
-Don't stop applying your flame until your tablet is fully alight around the entire edge and solidly travelling inwards to cover the entire tablet.
-Don't add resins until you've completed Step #5 or it may extinguish the tablet.
+The biggest issue can be in assuming the charcoal is alight because it has started to spark.
+This is usually NOT the case, it has only started to light.
+You will have much better success if you follow Steps #3 – 4 and CONTINUE lighting around the whole tablet, otherwise it may go out again.
+Don’t stop applying your flame until the entire outer edge is fully alight and solidly travelling inwards to cover the entire tablet.
+Do not add resins until you’ve completed Step #5 or it may extinguish the tablet.

-5. WAIT FOR THE SURFACE TO BE FULLY ALIGHT
+5. WAIT FOR THE SURFACE TO BE ALIGHT

 Don’t be tempted to add your incense too early as it may smother the tablet and stop it from lighting correctly.